mozilla/irlpodcast/content/episodes/2019-02-18-S04E06-decentralize-it.md

     **Manoush Z.:** Twitter did eventually kick out Alex Jones, but by then Luke and his friends were already exploring the vast frontier that is Mastodon.
 As a result, they found not only a new social platform, but a whole new way of thinking about how we connect to each other on a network.
 Because Mastodon is a decentralized network, meaning that unlike Twitter, it's not controlled by any single company or centralized entity.

-    **Manoush Z.:** Some believe that decentralization is the inevitable future of the web.
+    Some believe that decentralization is the inevitable future of the web.
 That it will give us control of our online lives, take power back from the big tech companies that dominate and centralize everything we do.
 As Luke puts it ...

     **Luke O'Neil:** There is this sort of, I guess, utopian feel to it, to Mastodon and other decentralized things.

     **Manoush Z.:** But what's the point of promising utopia if nobody comes?
 Can Decentralization’s champions convince the rest of us to join in?

-    **Manoush Z.:** I'm Manoush Zomorodi.
+    I'm Manoush Zomorodi.
 This is IRL: Online Life is Real Life, an original podcast from Mozilla.

-    **Manoush Z.:** Mozilla's Firefox browser is built on open source software.
+    Mozilla's Firefox browser is built on open source software.
 Thousands of volunteers and employees working together to build a browser that serves people, not corporations.
 Try Firefox for free at firefox.com.

-    **Manoush Z.:** If you've seen the HBO show Silicon Valley, you may be a little familiar with the basic idea of a decentralized internet.
+    If you've seen the HBO show Silicon Valley, you may be a little familiar with the basic idea of a decentralized internet.
 One of the main characters, Richard, dreams up this idea of using the collective power of all the computers in our smartphones to build something new.
 Here's a short scene, courtesy of HBO.

     **Richard:** There's, what, billions of phones all around the world with the same computing power just sitting in people's’ pockets.
 What if we used all those phones to build a massive network?
 We could build a completely decentralized version of our current internet with no firewalls, no tolls, no government regulation, no spying.
 Information would be totally free in every sense of the word.